filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

    - The provider now must send at least 1300 bytes before they request payment again.
    - The client must pay (i.e., issue subsequent vouchers) for all bytes it has not yet paid for when the provider requests payment, assuming it has received at least 1300 bytes since last payment.
    - The process continues until the end of the retrieval, when the last payment will simply be for the remainder of bytes.

+## Data Representation in the Retrieval Market

+The retrieval market works based on the Payload CID.
+The PayloadCID is the hash that represents the root of the IPLD DAG of the UnixFS version of the file.
+At this stage the file is a raw system file with IPFS-style representation.
+In order for a client to request  for some data under the retrieval market, they have to know the PayloadCID.
+It is important to highlight that PayloadCIDs are not stored or registered on-chain.

 ## Common Data Types